routines/routines/README.md

 # JS/Pipe

-JS/Pipe is a minimal library that makes it easy to *coordinate complex concurrent* streams of events and other data using *plain* JavaScript.
-No callbacks or chained functions in sight.
+JS/Pipe is a minimal library that makes it easy to *coordinate asynchronous code* without callbacks or chained functions.

 As a result, stack traces are crystal clear so debugging is easy.
-You also get to keep try/catch!
+You can also use try/catch to manage error handling.

 JS/Pipe is inspired by Goroutines and Channels, found in the Go language.